Search This Site

 We like to laugh at the silly stepsisters and their pathetic performance of trying to win the affections of the prince.
 We glance around at the faces of all the other young women standing in the crowd.
 Perhaps the thing that inspires us the most about this scene is the simple fact that all their faces are a blur, we don’t really take any special notice of anyone in the crowd.
 And what’s more, the Prince doesn’t either.
 He is civil and polite to each of them, a real gentleman to be sure.
 But he doesn’t take a fancy to any of these women, hardly even takes notice of them.
 In all their splendor not one of these ladies has caught his eye, until . . .in walks Cinderella!

 At the mere sight of her the Prince stops, he stares, he is totally captivated, and for the rest of the evening he has no other thought than this beautiful woman who, in just one dance, has captured his heart.

 Ah yes, a beautiful love story!

 It is such a simple plot, but one that really touches a woman’s heart.
-Each of us
+Every woman

-women has a little Cinderella in her, a desire to find her Prince Charming -
+has a little Cinderella in her, a desire to find her Prince Charming -

 Scorned.
 Rejected.
 Unloved.
 What went wrong in her happily ever after?
 The entire scene portrays what we often feel in our own hearts, which is why we can certainly feel for her at this moment in time.
 The clouds of doubt, the painful distance, the rain of confusion, and a door that shuts out our happily ever after.